Free and safe vaccine appointments are available for all Californians over the age of 12. Register online.

 Vaccine Requests for Community Members

-Going forward registering for first dose vaccination appointments can only be done through the State’s MyTurn system.
-You may go online to https://myturn.ca.gov to check appointment availability and register for an appointment.
+Safe, free, and effective COVID-19 vaccines are now available to everyone age 12 and up.
+All vaccination appointments can be made through the State’s MyTurn system.
+You may go online to check appointment availability and register for an appointment.

 For more information about the MyTurn Scheduling tool, you can call (833) 422-4255.